RenanMMaciel/RenanMMaciel/README.md

 ## About
-I am a Back-End Developer, in love with the tech area and passionate about solving problems.
+I am a Developer, in love with the tech area and passionate about solving problems.

 I have experiencie with the following technologies:
 - HTML